lorenzo-stoakes/linux-vm-notes/funcs.md

 a state where it, or descendent tables, can be safely modified.

-__NOTE:__ It seems to me that it also determines whether a page table entry is in a consistent state _at all_, since page tables that are marked empty/swapped out/read-only make no sense for the purposes of page table traversal (discussed below), but based on the definition from [Understanding the Linux Virtual Memory Manager][amazon-gorman] and what I've
+__NOTE:__ It seems to me that it also determines whether a page table entry is in a consistent state _at all_, since page tables that are empty/swapped out/read-only make no sense for the purposes of page table traversal (discussed below), but based on the definition from [Understanding the Linux Virtual Memory Manager][amazon-gorman] and what I've